TykTechnologies/tyk-gateway-docker/README.md

 Rich plugins
 ----------

 To run Tyk with rich plugins support, you must set the `TYKLANG` environment variable.
-Currently supported values are `-python` and `-lua` (for Python/Lua support).
+Currently supported value is `-python` for Python support.

 An additional requirement is to provide a directory for the plugin bundles:
 ```